aichemy-hub/chem-ai-resources/docs/contributing.md

 We welcome contributions to this repository!
 Whether you want to add new resources, fix typos, or improve the documentation, your help is appreciated.

+Feel free to [open an issue](https://github.com/aichemy-hub/chem-ai-resources/issues) with your suggestions, or even better, submit a pull request following the steps below.

 ## How to Contribute

 1. **Fork the Repository**: Start by forking this repository to your own GitHub account.